Cardiac MRI consists of using MRI to study heart anatomy and pathology.

 In addition, cardiac MRI employs some particular imaging planes.

 Dark blood Imaging

 Dark blood imaging involves spin echo sequences.
 Its main advantage is a fast acquisition that minimizes respiratory and cardiac movement artefacts.
 It’s the main issue is a low signal/noise ratio and, therefore, a deficient spatial resolution.

-They can be T1, T2 or PD-weighted sequences:
+These can be T1, T2, or proton density weighted sequences:

 - T1 weighted sequences achieve better anatomic definition

-- T2 and DP weighted sequences reach better tissue characterization
+- T2 and PD weighted sequences reach better tissue characterization

 White blood Imaging

 The main advantage of white blood imaging is its fast acquisition.
 It can obtain movement sequences and allows studying cardiac function and movement.

 These imaging techniques use additional 180º pulses to null signal from blood and other tissues, and, therefore, improving contrast.